Deploy ScalarDB Analytics Locally

 --master k8s://https://kubernetes.default.svc \

---conf spark.kubernetes.container.image=docker.io/bitnami/spark:3.5 \
+--conf spark.kubernetes.container.image=apache/spark:3.5.7-scala2.12-java11-python3-r-ubuntu \

 --conf spark.driver.host=$(hostname -i)

-command to run a Spark job
+Use the spark-submit command to run a Spark job

-This section describes registering an application JAR, creating a temporary Pod, creating a Pod template, and executing spark-submit
+This section describes registering an application JAR, creating a temporary Pod, creating a Pod template, and executing spark-submit.

 Register the application JAR to PVC

-command by running the following command.
+To run an application as a Spark job, you need to prepare the application's JAR file and execute the spark-submit command by running the following command.
 The JAR file must be located at a path accessible from the Spark driver.
 There are several ways to achieve this, and this guide demonstrates how to use a persistent volume claim (PVC).

 PVC_NAME=spark-app-pvc